9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 1/III. Conditional and iterative statements.md

 Understanding conditional statements is fundamental to incorporating logic and decision-making into your Python code, enabling you to create more dynamic and responsive programs.

-**More on Conditionals in Python**
+# More on conditionals in Python

-**How Conditional Statements Work**
+Previously, you explored conditional statements and how they’re useful in automating tasks in Python.
+So far, you’ve focused on the `if` and `else` keywords.
+In this reading, you’ll review these and learn another keyword, `elif`.
+You’ll also learn how you can apply the `and`, `or`, and `not` operators to your conditions.

+## How conditional statements work

-A conditional statement is a construct that evaluates code to determine whether it meets specific conditions.
-When a condition is met, it evaluates to a Boolean value of True, and specified actions are performed.
-If the condition isn't met, it evaluates to False, and the specified actions are skipped.
+A **[[conditional statement]]** is a construct that evaluates code to determine whether it meets specific conditions.
+When a condition is met, it evaluates to a Boolean value of `True`, and specified actions are performed.
+If the condition isn't met, it evaluates to `False`, and the specified actions are skipped.

 Conditional statements often involve the comparison of two values using various operators: